apache/maven-site/content/markdown/guides/mini/guide-naming-conventions.md

 ## Artifact identifier

 The `artifactId` is the name of the artifact and therefore should describe the artifacts content.
-The identifiers should only consist of *lowercase* letters, digits, and hyphens only.
+The identifiers should only consist of *lowercase* letters, digits, and hyphens.

 Examples